backupbrew/switchbrew/Software Keyboard.md

 [IStorages](AM%20services#IStorage.md##IStorage "wikilink").
 See also [AM\_services\#Library\_Applets](AM%20services#Library%20Applets.md##Library_Applets "wikilink").

 The below is for normal swkbd usage.
-There's also InlineKeyboard, which doesn't run in the foreground and has completely different input/output [IStorages](AM%20services#IStorage.md##IStorage "wikilink").
+There's also InlineKeyboard (added post-1.0.0), which doesn't run in the foreground and has completely different input/output [IStorages](AM%20services#IStorage.md##IStorage "wikilink").
 It also doesn't seem to display on the screen (or is optional at least): the user-process can get the gfx data via